qurit/raiven/docs/en/docs/index.md

 ---

-Build using python, fastapi, and nuxt, Raiven is full-featured application for building and maintaining DICOM image processing pipelines.
+Built using python, fastapi, and nuxt, Raiven is a full-featured application for building and maintaining DICOM image processing pipelines.
 Raiven hopes to become the radiology room of the future.

 ## Deployment